Bard PowerPort™ Lawsuit

 Catheter Infections From Bard PowerPorts

 Infection is a risk with all catheter implants.
-But patients who have filed lawsuits say Bard PowerPorts are faulty and caused severe infections.
+But patients who have filed lawsuits say Bard PowerPorts are faulty and more likely to cause severe infections.
 Patients say Bard did not disclose the increased risk of infection.

 For some patients, the infections developed later than typically expected.
 They believe the port's faulty design allowed bacteria to develop months after healthcare providers implanted the device.